 Please visit our Medical Program Wish List if you are interested in donating supplies.

 During the rainy season, specifically June and July, Pop Wuj also conducts a Reforestation Project in the communities that participate in our other projects.
 Due to the widespread reliance on open fires and wood stoves for cooking and heating in Guatemala, deforestation is a widespread problem threatening the health of the environment as well as the human population.
 Pop Wuj's reforestation project is not affiliated with any government program and only plants trees on private land.

 Other Environmental Projects

-Our Vegetable Garden shares the same property as the Family Support Center and has grown onions, radishes, and red beets.
+Our Vegetable Garden shares the same property as the Family Support Center and has grown onions, radishes, chard, and red beets.
 In previous years, the site included a greenhouse that grew a large quantity of tomato plants and other vegetables.
 The purpose of the garden is to contribute to the food given daily to the children and youth at the Family Support Center, to educate the children on healthy agricultural and environmental practices, and to foster a sense of responsibility.

 Pop Wuj also manages a small Recycling Program at the Pop Wuj Spanish Language School and at the Family Support Center in Llanos del Pinal.
 There is no recycling system in the city of Xela and no waste management or trash pickup of any kind in Llanos del Pinal.
 Often families in Llanos del Pinal burn their trash, including plastic.
 We recycle plastic, metal, glass, and paper at Pop Wuj and hold a monthly plastic recycling competition at the Family Support Center.
 The three families that bring the most plastic bottles to the Family Support Center receive prizes such as sweatshirts or jackets and school supplies.